-Summary : Attempt a circumnavigation of Spitsbergen and explore the icy waters of the North Atlantic aboard a new expedition ship with a special activities program.
-Take a Zodiac cruise near the towering blue-white face of the Fourteenth of July Glacier or the precipitous Monaco Glacier; sail to Ny Ålesund, the northernmost settlement on Earth; marvel at one of the largest fjord systems in Svalbard; and take nature walks along the sweeping tundra.
+Summary : Attempt a circumnavigation of Spitsbergen and explore the icy waters of the North Atlantic.
+Zodiac cruise near the towering blue-white face of the Fourteenth of July Glacier or the precipitous Monaco Glacier; sail to Ny Ålesund, the northernmost settlement on Earth; marvel at one of the largest fjord systems in Svalbard; and take nature walks along the sweeping tundra.
 Along the way, keep a close watch for whales, reindeer, Arctic foxes, walruses, seals, and polar bears.

 Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins

-Heading north along the west coast, you will arrive by morning in Krossfjorden.
+Heading north along the west coast, arrive in Krossfjorden by morning.
 Here you might board a the Zodiac for a cruise near the towering blue-white face of the Fourteenth of July Glacier.
 Colorful flowers bloom on the green slopes near the glacier while flocks of kittiwakes and Brünnich’s guillemots nest on the cliffs.
 You have a good chance of spotting an Arctic fox scouting for fallen chicks or a bearded seal paddling through the fjord.